arielbh/SuiteValue.UI.Metro/README.md

 ## Using the framework

 There are nuget packages you can consume that will help you get started.
+Also Samples are available, as of now, a sample for using the Time/Date Pickers exists to your leisure.
+More samples are expected to be added soon.
 ## Contact

 Contact me at twitter : @arielbh.